BetterToBest/research-hub/new-frame-and-lens.md

   the page will pick them up automatically on next load.
 -->

 SUBTITLE: How does the Better To Best framework compare within current left/right US political dynamics?
-See below for a topic by topic working answer.
+See below for a topic-by-topic working answer.
 DISCLAIMER: We may not all agree on everything at all times, yet this new frame and lens just might reveal where we, as a collective, overwhelmingly agree.
 UPDATED: 2026-07-07

 ## Framework Glossary {#glossary}
 GLOSS: CCO | Creative Currency Octaves | A dual-currency system: expiring Basic Units cover everyday essentials for anyone who opts in, while ordinary earning in primary currency stays unlimited above that floor.
 GLOSS: PTF | Public Trust Foundations | Not-for-profit, community-owned businesses — grocers, clinics, utilities — that accept Basic Units and keep essentials affordable, operating alongside private competitors.
-GLOSS: PTH | Public Trust Housing | Community-owned and democratically-operated housing where residents hold real, growing equity.
+GLOSS: PTH | Public Trust Housing | Community-owned and democratically operated housing where residents hold real, growing equity.
 A third option alongside renting and private ownership.
 GLOSS: SZH | Social Zone Harmonization | Lets neighborhoods and regions organize locally around shared values and priorities, while core rights stay uniform nationally.
 GLOSS: CIP | Citizens Internet Portal | Public, community-governed digital infrastructure for currency, voting, and direct citizen input — not a privately owned, ad-driven platform.
 GLOSS: BLEI | Basic Living Economic Index | A welfare measurement suite that tracks households over time — whether people are gaining ground — instead of a single, income-based poverty-line snapshot.